faithfm/laravel-auth0-pattern/README.md

 An opinionated library/pattern for Laravel Authentication (AuthN) and Authorisation (AuthZ) - designed to improve consistency across our Faith FM Laravel/Vue projects.

-Much of the functionality of our pattern is now contained in **3x reusable packages** that will be of more widespread interest to other developers:
+Much of the functionality of our pattern is now delegated to **3x reusable packages**.
+These child packages are less opinionated and will be of more widespread interest to other developers:

 * [laravel-**simple-auth0**](https://github.com/faithfm/laravel-simple-auth0) - simple **session**-based Authentication using **Auth0**.